On the Minimal Model Program for K\"ahler 3-folds: Blowing down analytic spaces to points

 \section{Blowing down analytic spaces to points}

-Recall the following result, generalizing \cite{Gra62}, that is claimed in \cite[Proposition 7.4]{HP16}. \begin{claim} Let $X$ be a normal compact complex space, and let $S$ be a prime divisor that is $\Q$-Cartier of Cartier index $m$.
-Suppose that $S$ admits a morphism with connected fibres $f: S \to T$ such that $\mathcal O _S (-mS)$ is $f$-ample.
+Recall the following result, generalizing \cite{Gra62}, that is claimed in \cite[Proposition 7.4]{HP16}. \begin{claim}\cite[Proposition 7.4]{HP16} Let $X$ be a normal compact complex space and $S$ a $\mbQ$-Cartier prime Weil divisor on $X$ with Cartier index $m$.
+Suppose that $S$ admits a morphism with connected fibres $f: S \to T$ such that $\mathcal O_S(-mS)$ is $f$-ample.
 Then there exists a bimeromorphic morphism $\varphi :X\to Y$ to a normal compact complex space $Y$ such that $\varphi|_S = f$ and $\varphi|_{X\setminus S}$ is an isomorphism onto $Y \setminus T$. \end{claim} The above claim contradicts \cite[Proposition 3]{Fuj74}, and the proof seems to confuse the divisor $S$ with its thickenings (a similar issue occurs in \cite{CHP16}).
 To be more precise the strategy of \cite[Proposition 7.4]{HP16} is based on \cite{AT84} which also appears to contain an error.
 One should instead use the corresponding result in \cite[Theorem 2]{Fuj74} which states: \begin{theorem}\cite[Theorem 2]{Fuj74} Let $X$ be a reduced complex space, $A$ an effective Cartier divisor on $X$ and $f: A\to A'$ a proper surjective morphism of $A$ onto another complex space $A'$.
-Assume that the following conditions hold: \begin{enumerate} \item $\mathcal O _A(-A)$ is $f$-ample, and \item $R^1f_*\OO _A(-kA)=0$ for all $k>0$. \end{enumerate} Then there exists a blowing down $F:X\to X'$ such that $F_*\mathcal S_{X,A,f}=\OO _{X'}$ where $\mathcal S_{X,A,f}$ is the coherent sheaf defined by the following short exact sequence
+Assume that the following conditions hold: \begin{enumerate} \item $\mathcal O _A(-A)$ is $f$-ample, and \item $R^1f_*\OO _A(-kA)=0$ for all $k>0$. \end{enumerate} Then there exists a blowing down $F:X\to X'$ such that $F_*\mathcal S_{X,A,f}=\OO _{X'}$, where $\mathcal S_{X,A,f}$ is the coherent sheaf defined by the following short exact sequence

+\end{theorem} The proof of \cite[Proposition 7.4]{HP16} begins by checking that $R^1f_* \OO _S(-km'S)=0$ for $k>0$, and given $\mathcal I =\OO _X(-m'S)$ it is claimed that however the right hand side should presumably be replaced by $R^1f_*\OO _{kS}(-km'S)$ (note that the prime divisor $S$ is not assumed to be Cartier in \cite{HP16}, while \cite[Theorem 2]{Fuj74} requires Cartier divisors).
+When $\dim A'=0$, one can however deduce the following result of Grauert \cite{Gra62}.